Seoul Grand Park: History

-Seoul Grand Park Zoo, first zoo in the Korean peninsula, was created in 1909 by the Japanese in the former royal palace of Changgyeongung, which was under the changed name of Changgyeongweon.
-The zoo opened in November 1909 with Siberian tigers, kangaroos, ostriches, camels, orangutans, and other animals.
+The Seoul Zoo was created on November 1, 1909, by the Japanese, in the former royal palace of Changgyeonggung, which was under the changed name of Changgyeongwon (창경원; 昌慶苑) or Changgyeong Park, the "gung" standing for the Korean word 'palace', and the "won" standing for the Korean word 'park'.
+The zoo opened in November 1st, 1909 with 361 animals from 73 species, including Siberian tigers, kangaroos, ostriches, camels, orangutans.
+The Japanese also built a botanical garden, and museum on the site.

-Towards the end of World War II the Japanese needed both manpower and steel for weapons, and gave orders to kill the animals in the zoo, poisoning 150 animals.
+Towards the end of World War II the Japanese gave orders to kill the animals in the zoo, poisoning 150 animals.
 Animals that survived this had to also survive the end of the war, when all the remaining zookeepers fled the zoo.
-The zoo was maintained by the South Korean government at Changgyeongweon until 1984 when it was relocated to its current site in Makgyedong, Gwacheon.